willpiam/cardano-tools/README.md

 this code base contains code for several similar projects.
 The first is some simple cardano governance tools.
 The second project is a commitment tool for writing on-chain messages.

+## problems

+- [ ] validTo seems to fail probably because of how i set up lucid

 ## Gov tools